AlessandroMinoccheri/cakephp-currency-converter/README.md

 [List of available currency code](http://www.xe.com/iso4217.php )

-To view an example of usage you can clone this repository that I have created with this pulgin installed inside and already works:
+To view an example of usage you can clone this repository that I have created with this plugin installed inside and already works:
 [Example](https://github.com/AlessandroMinoccheri/cakephp-currency-converter-example)

 If you have some kind of problem like this issue: https://github.com/AlessandroMinoccheri/cakephp-currency-converter/issues/1#issuecomment-42709382

-Try to give 777 to th plugin folder
+Try to give 777 to the plugin folder

 ---
 #Params